dagronf/DSFToolbar/README.md

 You can find pre-made demos under the `Demos` folder

-* `DSFToolbar Demo`: Project for Xcode 12.2+ containing targets for macOS and macCatalyst
+* `DSFToolbar Demo`: Project for Xcode 12 containing targets for macOS and macCatalyst
-* `DSFToolbar Xcode 11 Demo`: A simple project for Xcode release versions (Xcode 12 and lower)
+* `DSFToolbar Xcode 11 Demo`: A simple project for Xcode release versions (Xcode 11)

+# Releases

+### 2.0.0

+* Changed Xcode 12 target to `DSFToolbar`  (was originally `DSFToolbar-beta`).

+	Source code imports must change from `import DSFToolbar_beta` to `import DSFToolbar`

+* Changed Xcode 11 target to `DSFToolbar-legacy`  (was originally `DSFToolbar`)

+	Source code imports must change from `import DSFToolbar` to `import DSFToolbar_legacy`

+If you've used then 0.9.6 version of this library, you will need to migrate your projects to use the new targets.
+Your source code will also need to be updated to `import` the correct library module for the target.

+### 0.9.6

+* Initial public release

 # License

+MIT.
+Use it for anything you want!
+Let me know if you do use it somewhere, I'd love to hear about it.

 ```
 MIT License

-Copyright (c) 2020 Darren Ford
+Copyright (c) 2021 Darren Ford

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal